 - The opportunity to work with Equine Affaire on co-promotion of the breed’s participation in Equine Affaire through online advertising, eFlyers, banner ads, and social media.

 Breed demonstrations focus on the history of the breed; the conformation, gaits, and unique qualities that define the breed; and the disciplines and activities at which members of the breed excel.
-While horses are ridden, driven, and presented in hand in the arena, Equine Affaire’s announcer reads a script prepared by the breed association and plays music the exhibitor provides on a CD.
-Four to eight horses may be featured in each eight or ten-minute breed demonstrations.
+While horses are ridden, driven, and presented in hand in the arena, Equine Affaire’s announcer reads a script prepared by the breed association and plays music the exhibitor provides as an mp3.
+Four to eight horses may be featured in each eight-minute breed demonstrations.
 Demo participants may include horses featured in the association’s exhibit stall, horses in the Horse & Farm Exhibits, and horses brought to the event for the breed demo.
 To support breeds in producing their demos, Equine Affaire provides 24 hours of stabling and four single-day admission tickets for each horse brought to the event solely for a breed demo.